Navigating the Application Process

-Are letters of recommendation & transcripts needed?
+Are letters of recommendation and/or transcripts needed?

-Informations about recommendations
+Information about recommendations

 Usually, two or three letters of recommendation will be required for admission into a graduate program.
 Check with the institution of your choice for their policy.
 They may require the recommendations to be from faculty members, however, some schools may specify a mix of faculty members and others who know you well.